HTTP request and response can contain what's called a (body).

 Content-Length: 218

-Giving the body size is necessary not only for sending a response, but also for requests when, for example, form data is sent to a server.
+Giving the body size is necessary for sending responses and requests when, for example, form data is sent to a server.

 POST /image.png HTTP/1.1